Moderna Announces Plan to Expand Footprint in Asia with Four Additional Subsidiaries

 Developing a pan-respiratory annual booster vaccine and continuously customizing it.
 A pan-respiratory annual single booster vaccine covering multiple viruses, such as COVID-19, Flu, and Respiratory Syncytial Virus, could create value for the healthcare system through compliance, convenience to the customer (one vs. three injections), and reduction in vaccine administration cost

 Developing first-in-class vaccines against latent viruses for which there are no approved vaccines today.
 Latent viruses infect the body, lay dormant, and do not replicate but possess the capacity to activate, causing disease.
 In addition, new emerging evidence highlights that latent viral infections may have yet unknown negative effects.
-Moderna has clinical candidates in development for several latent viruses, including Epstein-Barr Virus (Phase 1), human immunodeficiency virus (Phase 1), and Cytomegalovirus (Phase 3)
+Moderna has clinical candidates in development for several latent viruses, including Epstein-Barr Virus (Phase 1), human immunodeficiency virus (Phase 1), and Cytomegalovirus (Phase 3) Developing therapeutics based on mRNA-encoded proteins across oncology, cardiovascular, auto-immune disorders, and rare genetic diseases

 Developing therapeutics based on mRNA-encoded gene-editing enzymes